Pyotr Masherov: Legacy

 Masherov's legacy has been profoundly felt in Belarus, owing to the economic reforms begun under his leadership, as well as recognition of the Second World War's impact on Belarusian society.
 Masherov was responsible for the construction of the monument to the Khatyn massacre, the Mound of Glory and the Minsk Metro.
 Masherov also supported the production of Elem Klimov's film Come and See, overruling lower functionaries who had rejected Klimov's proposal and personally greenlighting filming.

 Following Masherov's death, the newly created Masherov Avenue in Minsk was named in his honour before being changed in 2005 to its present name, Victors Avenue.
 In 2018 the Belarusian Left Party "A Just World" proposed renaming the Minsk Metro in Masherov's honour, explaining that it was due to his persistence that the metro was constructed.

+Popular Culture

+A picture of Masherov along with Konstantin Chernenko can be seen in the 1982 movie Firefox.

 Russification

 Among the most significant controversies regarding Masherov's rule and legacy is what role he played in the Russification of Belarus, with particular attention being paid to the decline of Belarusian-language education and respective increase of Russian-language teaching.
 While both those who view him as having perpetuated Russification and those who oppose such a view agree that he was not a supporter of Russian nationalism, those with a more critical view note that his rule was marked by increased centralisation of power and the growth of the Russian language in Belarusian society.
 Belarusian journalist and pro-democratic politician Siarhei Navumchyk has credited this growth to Masherov's status as a "sincere communist" who believed in cultural integration, and notes that while he does not lack responsibility for advancing Russification, the process began under Kirill Mazurov.
 More critically, journalist Vital Cyhankoŭ has described Masherov as being "first place" among republican-level leaders in advancing Russification.
 Conversely, Cyhankoŭ also notes that Masherov worked to protect and strengthen the position of Belarusian-language literature within the Soviet Union.

 Historian Natalya Chernyshova, while presenting Masherov's decision to limit Belarusian-language education in a critical light, has argued that his background as a part of the peasantry influenced him to switch from Belarusian to Russian, reflecting his status as "the ultimate model of upward social mobility" in Belarus.
 Similarly to Cyhankoŭ, Chernyshova notes the divergences between Masherov's positions on education and on literature, noting his support for the Union of Belarusian Writers and his efforts to have writers Yanka Kupala, Yakub Kolas, and Maksim Bahdanovič publicly memorialised at what he felt was significant political risk.
 Dissident writer Aliaksei Karpiuk, who was expelled from the Communist Party for his criticism of local officials, similarly credited Masherov with restoring his party membership and fighting the central Soviet government's targeting of both Karpiuk himself and fellow writer Vasil Bykaŭ.